hypothesis/client/docs/publishers/embedding.rst

 sidebar in the iframe itself.

-Additionally Hypothesis has limited support for enabling annotation of iframed content while showing the sidebar in the top-level document.
+Additionally Hypothesis has limited support for enabling annotation of iframed content while showing the sidebar in the top-level document where Hypothesis was initially loaded.
 To use this:

 1. Add the above script tag to the top-level document